jackveithPITT/Directions-Markdown/README.md

 - Non-hotswappable mechanical keyboard
 - A set of replacement switches
 - Soldering kit
-  - a soldering kit should provide all necessary equipment including a soldering iron, solder wire, a pump, soldering iron stand
+  - a soldering kit should provide all necessary equipment including a soldering iron, solder wire, a pump, and a soldering iron stand
 - A means of grounding yourself
+  - grounding yourself occasionally will disperse static buildup and prevent accidental damage to components
 - Fume mask if not working in open air
 - protective eyewear
--online key checking program
+- online key checking program

 ### ⚠ CAUTION:
 - Soldering should ideally be performed outside as dangerous fumes are produced.
 If this is not possible, a fume mask should be utilized.